 No matter which Android phone you own, chances are a lock screen will be the first thing you see every time you power on your device.
-Whether you have to dismiss this screen with just a swipe or by entering a pattern, PIN, password or fingerprint scan, it delays access to your apps by at least a few moments.
+Whether you have to dismiss this screen with just a swipe or by entering a pattern, PIN or password or performing a fingerprint scan, it delays access to your apps by at least a few moments.

-Most Android phones don't immediately require a lock screen upon setup, so these steps are best used if you set one up and don't know how to get rid of it.
-While we recommend we do use one, if you value ease of use over security, just follow these steps:
+Most Android phones don't immediately require a lock screen on setup, so these steps are best used if you set one up and don't know how to get rid of it.

 1. Open Settings.
-You can find Settings in the app drawer or by tapping the cog icon in the upper-right corner of the notification shade.
+You can find Settings in the app drawer or by tapping the cog icon in the bottom-right corner of the notification tray.

 2. Select Security.